 mean_GR_param is a 4-bit parameter that controls the Golomb/Rice encoding of the mean values in each channel if more than 1 channel is present in a channel group.

 abs_mean_value_multi_channel specifies the absolute value of the mean value of a given channel in the case of more than one channels.
-See section 9.4.3.
+See clause 9.4.3.

 mean_value_sign_multi_channel specifies the sign of the mean value of a given channel in the case of more than one channels.